ysfchn/git-issues-rss/README.md

 * `host_type` (**Required**)
     * One of these constants: `github`, `forgejo` or `gitea` to specify where the repository is hosted.
 This value determines the defaults of `git_host`, `api_host`, `api_comments` and `api_issues` parameters.
 * `since`
     * Timestamp in ISO format (like `2023-09-20T07:11:00+00:00`) to filter created issues and comments after given date.
-If not given, issues and comments will be listed 2 days ago from the time of the feed has requested.
+If not given, feed will be limited to 2 days ago from the time of the feed has requested.
 To refer the plus sign (`+`) use it in the encoded form `%2B`, as plus signs are normally used for space (` `) characters in URLs.

 Advanced:

 * `pretty`
-    Set it to any value to display a pretty (newlines, indentations) XML output.
-Not including this parameter will display a minified XML (the default), which results in a smaller feed file.
+    * Set it to any value to display a XML output with newlines and indentations.
+Not including this parameter will display a minified XML (the default), which results in a smaller feed file and thus less bandwidth usage.
 * `git_host`
     * Hostname of the related git hosting service.
 The value is determined by `host_type`, but can be overriden by setting this parameter.
 If not specified, the default values are:
         * If `host_type` is `github`, the default will be set to: `github.com`.